hindutva/hindutva.github.io/rivals/academia/articles/witzel-dossier.md

 >
 Understandably, one of the state commissioners Dr Metzenberg was appalled and said that this is offensive to Hindus because it obviously matters to them.[^18]

 The entire episode caused a lot of consternation in the Hindu American and Indian American communities, and articles and online petitions were initiated to expose the prejudices[^19], faulty scholarship and political connections of these scholars.
 It is still uncertain whether Witzel and his cohorts have even seen the disputed textbooks in the last 8 weeks.
 At least one does not see any evidence of his familiarity with them.
-In fact, the edits of the Vedic Foundation (one of the Hindu groups that approached) are not even public to this day and yet Witzel and Farmer have been maligning them on the basis of what they **_may_** have submitted!
+In fact, the edits of the Vedic Foundation (one of the Hindu groups that approached) are not even public to this day and yet Witzel and Farmer have been maligning them on the basis of what they **_may_** have submitted!+++(5)+++

 [^19]: